 We asked women in our FB group (Productive Muslimaat) – “WHAT IS YOUR BIGGEST STRUGGLE IN SALAH (particularly praying on time)”? and most women said that it was their children because of whom they struggle to pray on time.
 And of course, as mothers of small kids ourselves, we understand that struggle.

 Struggles of Praying with Children Around

 The struggle of praying in peace while one kid is riding on your back during prostration and the other is lying in front of you.

-The struggle of keeping your cool during salah while the kids fight with each other.
+The hardship of keeping your cool during salah while the kids fight with each other.

-The struggle of praying on time while one child wants to go to the bathroom really bad and the other wants food.
+The difficulty of praying on time while one child wants to go to the bathroom really bad and the other wants food.

-The struggle of maintaining khushoo during salah while one kid hangs onto your hijab and the other is trying to pull him/her away (in an attempt to help mama).
+The trouble of maintaining khushoo during salah while one kid hangs onto your hijab and the other is trying to pull him/her away (in an attempt to help mama).

-The struggle of forgetting what rak’ah you are on while the kids start crying in a form of chorus.
+The stress of forgetting what rak’ah you are on while the kids start crying in a form of chorus.